SuperOfficeDocs/superoffice-docs/docs/api/documents/rest/generate-document.md

 ---
-# Mandatory fields.
-title: generate_document       # (Required) Very important for SEO.
+title: Generate a document
+uid: generate_document_rest
-description: Generate a document # (Required) Important for SEO.
+description: Generate a document
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
-keywords: rest,document
+keywords: rest, document
-so.topic: howto             # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # Generate a document